campbe13/docker-ecq2020/pandocker/WINHOWTO.md

 There are 2 ways of using this container:

-1. using a config file (`config.pandoc` or `config.pandoc.txt`) the bash script reads the config & performs the requested actions
+1. using a config file (`config.pandoc` or `config.pandoc.txt`) the bash script reads this config & performs the requested actions
 2. interactively, clunky, type in your info to a bash script

 The container is public and in the organization [dawsoncollege2020](https://hub.docker.com/u/dawsoncollege2020).